m-c-frank/textdownloader/README.md

 4. **Start Using textdownloader**:
 Use the provided keyboard shortcuts and interface buttons to highlight, select, and download text content from web pages.

-5. **Configure Default Download Location**:
-Use the extension's user interface to configure a default download location for text files.

 ## Compatibility